 Then I overheard a family member make an overt connection between “God’s plan” and a political party—a statement with which I strongly disagreed.
 I wasn’t directly part of the conversation, so I didn’t want to awkwardly insert myself into the situation.
 But I felt a strong desire to express a different viewpoint.
 What should I do?

 If “keeping the peace” means never rocking the boat in order to avoid family disagreements, then I’m against it.
 In fact, it is my faith that often prompts me to not stay silent in these situations.
-It’s my commitment to faith-in-action ...1
+It’s my commitment to faith-in-action that nudges me to graciously speak up in the hope that everyone involved will be challenged by an honest exchange of ideas.
+This commitment can be hard to sustain; hardest, perhaps, with those we love the most.
+For many of us, controversy is the last ...1